jmilan24/gang-template/README.md

 then hold enter

 in the INSERT INTO `jobs` (name, label) VALUES
-	('changeme', 'change me') change the "change me (the label) to your gang name
+	('changeme', 'change me') change the "change me" (the label) to your gang name

   in the job grades change the label to your job grades